-Last week, we shared our first blog of this three part series, highlighting some unique facts about the U.S. General Services Administration (GSA).
-Today we are proud to release our next edition of this series, by revealing 20 more interesting and unique facts about our agency.
+Last week, we shared our second blog of this three part series, highlighting some unique facts about the U.S. General Services Administration (GSA).
+Today we are proud to release our final edition of this series, by revealing interesting and unique facts about our agency.
 Since its inception on July 1, 1949, GSA has evolved in ways that President Harry S. Truman probably never imagined, becoming a driver within the federal government of technology, sustainability, efficiency, cost savings and economic development for communities and cities across this great nation.

-Without further ado, here are some more interesting and unique facts about GSA:
+Without further ado, here’s the final round of interesting and unique facts about GSA:

 - Appointed in 1947, the Hoover Commission identified the need for a centralized support service for the federal government and recommended the creation of an Office of General Services.

 - In 1948, the Hoover Commission was appointed by President Truman to improve the process of providing supplies, workspace, and services to agencies that resulted in the creation of GSA.

 - The Public Buildings Act of 1949 authorized the appropriation of $40 million for the purchase of sites and planning for federal buildings and empowered the commissioner of public buildings to employ private firms for building projects.
 During the 1950s, the role of the GSA Public Buildings Service evolved from designer to administrator.

 - The Public Buildings Construction Act of 1959 stipulated that funds for building construction required separate legislation.
 GSA embarked on its biggest building program since the Great Depression, and between 1961 and 1962 more than 7.7 million square feet of federal office space was added.